-Sex distribution within the categories of a characteristic are shown in the data columns 5 and 6 in Table 4.1.
-In this case the proportions are calculated by raw, as opposed to the previous type of proportions, calculated by columns.
-For example, 36 per cent of the employed are women and the rest 64 per cent are men.
-The share of women in employed is calculated as the number of women employed divided by the total number of women and men employed and multiplied by 100.
+Sex distribution within the categories of a characteristic are shown in columns 5 and 6 in table IV.1.
+In this case the proportions are calculated by raw numbers, as opposed to the previous type of proportions, calculated by columns.
+For example, 36 per cent of the employed are women and the rest, 64 per cent, are men.
+The share of women employed is calculated as the number of women employed divided by the total number of women and men employed and multiplied by 100.

-Among the gender indicators constructed based on sex distribution within a category of population are the proportion of seats in parliament held by women, share of girls among the children out-school, share of women among agricultural workers, and share of women among older population living alone.
+Among the gender indicators constructed, based on sex distribution within a category of population, are the proportion of seats in parliament held by women, the share of girls among the children out-school, the share of women among agricultural workers and the share of women among the older population who are living alone.

 This type of indicator is often used for population groups known to have an overrepresentation of women or men.
 The selected groups are often linked to a policy concern.
-For example, in many countries women represent a minority of parliament members, ministries, chief executives of corporations, mayors, or researchers.
-Policies based on gender quota are used by some of the countries to increase the participation of women in those groups.
+For example, in many countries women represent a minority of parliament members, ministries, chief executives of corporations, mayors and researchers.
+Policies based on gender quotas are used by some countries to increase the participation of women in those groups.

-The percentage of women and the percentage of men in a group, always add up to one hundred per cent.
-Because of that, often only one of the indicators (share of women usually) is presented in tables or graphs.
+The percentage of women and the percentage of men in a group always add up to 100 per cent.
+Because of that, often only one of the indicators (usually share of women) is presented in tables or graphs.

 Particular compositional aspects of a population can be made explicit by use of ratios.
 A ratio is a single number that expresses the relative size of two numbers.
 The ratio of one number A to another number B is defined as A divided by B. Ratios can take values greater than unity.
 Because of the way they are calculated, proportions can be considered a special type of ratio in which the denominator includes the numerator.
-However, ordinarily, the term ratio is used to refer to instances in which the numerator (A) and the denominator (B) represent separate and distinct categories.
-Ratios can be expressed in any base that happened to be convenient, however, often used is the base of 100.
+Ordinarily, however, the term ratio is used to refer to instances in which the numerator (A) and the denominator (B) represent separate and distinct categories.
+Ratios can be expressed in any base that happens to be convenient; however, the base of 100 is often used.

-When data on population exposed to risk are not easily available, a close approximation of that population is used as denominator to summarize the incidence of the events considered.
+When data on population exposed to risk are not easily available, a close approximation of that population is used as a denominator to summarize the incidence of the events considered.
 The indicator obtained is not considered a rate anymore, but a ratio.
-For example, in the case of maternal mortality, when the originating population – that is the number of pregnant women – is not available, the indicator is calculated on the number of live births, and is more accurately called maternal mortality ratio.
+For example, in the case of maternal mortality, when the originating population (the number of pregnant women) is not available, the indicator is calculated on the number of live births, and is more accurately called a maternal mortality ratio.

-is similar to a rate, with one important difference: the denominator is composed of all those persons in a given population at the beginning of the period of observation.
-Typical examples are infant mortality rate and under-five mortality rate.
-The numerators are infant and child deaths respectively.
+A probability is similar to a rate, with one important difference: the denominator is composed of all those persons in a given population at the beginning of the period of observation.
+Typical examples are the infant mortality rate and the under-5 mortality rate.
+The numerators are infant and child deaths, respectively.
 The denominator used is the number of births, which represents the population at risk of dying at the beginning of the period of observation.